jverzani/SpecialPolynomials.jl/README.md

 A package providing various polynomial types (assuming different polynomial bases) beyond the standard basis polynomials in the `Polynomials` package.
-This package includes many classic orthogonal polynomials, the Lagrange and Newton interpolating polynomials, and Bernstein polynomials.
+This package includes many classic orthogonal polynomials, the Lagrange and Newton interpolating polynomials, and the Bernstein polynomials.